GTPB/IBIP19/pages/proteogenomics/answers.md

 | mRNA_Spearman_correlation, protein_Spearman_correlation | The Spearman correlation coefficient (R) for the RNA or the protein abundance, respectively, with the CNA. |
 | mRNA_Spearman_pval, protein_Spearman_pval | The Spearman correlation significance for the RNA or the protein abundance, respectively, with the CNA. |

 The Spearman correlation is a Pearson correlation of the ranks of the values.
 Working on the ranks is more robust, especially towards outliers.
-See the R help on _cor_ for more details `?cor`.
+See the R help on _cor_ for more details: `?cor`.

 ## References